“Are there any questions?”

 Why is he treating us like children holding our first knife?
 Naruto wondered as he watched Taketa retrieve the shuriken and walk back to the front of the room.

-“When we get to practicing Shuriken, you will find throwing them much easier than Kunai though,” Taketa said, setting the shuriken back on its hook.
+”We will practice with the Shuriken later, although you will find throwing them to be much easier than Kunai,” Taketa said, setting the shuriken back on its hook.
 Slowly walking back across the room, he continued.
 “Now, most weapons are created by the Land of Iron, where the metal needed to create the special properties in Shinobi weaponry is found.
 Also, if you or your parents have a knife at home, don’t practice throwing it or using it for training.
 A Shinobi weapon is not a dull knife, and you’re more likely to hurt yourself than anything else.”